hongyi-zhao/CrystKit/README.md

 orbnpg := OrbitSpaceGroupStdByNormalizerPointGroup(S4, GeneratorsOfGroup(P4), norm);
 ```

-Rapid Identification of Space Groups (Up to Six Dimensions) Based on Any Basis (using CARAT): Quick identification methods for space groups.
+Rapid identification of space groups (up to six dimensions) based on any basis (using CARAT): quick identification method for space groups.

 ```gap
 IdentifySpaceGroup(S4);
 IdentifySpaceGroup(S5);
 ```

-Allowed Orders Calculation for Point Groups in Any Dimensional Space Groups: Extends the crystallographic restriction theorem by calculating new finite orders of GLNZ.
+Allowed orders calculation for point groups in any dimensional space groups: the crystallographic restriction theorem in higher dimensions by calculating new finite orders of GLNZ.

 ```gap
 NewFiniteOrdersOfGLNZ(2);
 NewFiniteOrdersOfGLNZ(4);
 ```

-Conjugacy Determination Between Two Finite Matrix Groups (using RepnDecomp): Determines if two point groups are conjugate.
+Conjugacy determination between two finite matrix Groups (using RepnDecomp): e.g., determines if two point groups are conjugate.

 ```gap
 P:=PointGroup(S);;